 Boeing may reject or revoke acceptance (for purposes of Section 7.2, “Rejection”) of non-Conforming Product at any time prior to Delivery, notwithstanding prior payment, test, inspection, or passage of title.

 Seller will deliver Conforming Product.
-If Seller delivers a non-Conforming Product, Boeing may at its option and at Seller’s expense (i) return the Product for credit or refund; (ii) require Seller to promptly correct or replace the Product; (iii) correct the Product; or (iv) obtain replacement Product from another source. correction of a non-Conforming Product by Boeing or a third party selected by Boeing will not void Seller’s warranty of such Product and will not relieve Seller of any obligations under this BSCA or any Order.
+If Seller delivers a non-Conforming Product, Boeing may at its option and at Seller’s expense (i) return the Product for credit or refund; (ii) require Seller to promptly correct or replace the Product; (iii) correct the Product; or (iv) obtain replacement Product from another source.
+Any correction of a non-Conforming Product by Boeing or a third party selected by Boeing will not be deemed to be inconsistent with Seller’s ownership, will not void Seller’s warranty of such Product, and will not relieve Seller of any obligations under this BSCA or any Order.
+Seller makes no representation, warranty or guarantee, nor shall it be responsible in case a non-conforming product is corrected by Boeing or a third party.
+In case the product is accepted by Boeing or a third party with a concession, the product specification shall be considered as if it was “as conceded

 Seller will not deliver or redeliver a corrected or rejected Product without disclosing the rejection or correction status and actions taken.
 Acceptance of any Product by Boeing following any correction pursuant to Section 7.2 will not affect the obligations of Seller or the rights of Boeing under this BSCA.